thinkaliker/MCFMIRCParser/README.md

 ###Running
 - Run the batch file - you can either open the batch file directly or you can run it from the command line.
 It doesn't matter.
 - It will prompt you for your username, which should be the channel name you connected to in your IRC client.
 This is how we will get the logs.
 - It will prompt you for the location of where you want the text file which contains the output of the formatted song name and artist.
+This is the file you will be putting into OBS/whatever.
 - It will ask you which IRC client you are using (press `p` for Pidgin, press `h` for HexChat).
-- It will check for new "songs" aka messages from the Monstercat bot every 20 seconds (or however many seconds you provided) and update the text file when it changes.
+- It will prompt you for the delay.
+The default is 10 seconds - you can input something else, but keep in mind that each check requires copying a file.
+It will check for new "songs" aka messages from the Monstercat bot every 10 seconds (or however many seconds you provided).
 - Add the text file to your OBS/whatever scene and you're good to go.
+- You may need to type `!songs` in Twitch chat or your IRC window to cause a change to show up otherwise the currently playing song will not show up.
 - To exit, press `Ctrl+C` or close the command prompt window.
 The last played song will be kept in the text file.

 ##Bugs/TODO:
 - Copies the entire log file - it can't be too big, obviously
 - I would support mIRC but I don't have it because you have to buy it
-- Only show the current song playing once - add checks to see if it's the same